 Any entity in the college may request that a section be reviewed for currency and accuracy, or may propose section revisions.
 These requests are forwarded to the Dean of Academic Affairs, who will forward the request to the appropriate committee(s) or unit(s) for review.

 New sections may be requested by any entity in the college.
-The request will be made to the Dean of Academic Affairs, who, in consultation with the Vice President for Academic and Student Affairs, Dean of Student Affairs, and EAC Leaders, will develop the initial roster of required reviewers, and monitor the process of review and approval.
+The request will be made to the Dean of Academic Affairs, who, in consultation with the Vice President for Academic Affairs, Vice President for Student Affairs, Dean of Enrollment Strategy & Services, and EAC Leaders, will develop the initial roster of required reviewers, and monitor the process of review and approval.

 Proposed changes to college publications (such as the catalog) that are derived from a handbook section shall be attended by revision of the relevant handbook section.
 For sections in which the language in the handbook and the catalog is identical (such as the requirements for degrees and certificates), the handbook section should be approved as the source of the catalog text, so that the language in the handbook and the catalog remains identical.